Merger Overview

 Generally, analysts view both Honda and Nissan shares as undervalued but are skeptical about the merged entity’s ability to defend against competition from Tesla and Chinese EV manufacturers.
 Also, the merger could provide short-term relief for Nissan’s financial struggles (Nissan has not been able to turn profits and had to cut down over 10,000 jobs), but the combined entity would face challenges such as overlapping operations and extinction of some flagship products, like the Nissan Infinity line.

-M&A Synergies and How They Apply to Your Business
+M&A Synergies and How They Apply to Your Corporate Management Operations

 The general media outlook is that a larger company (Honda) is merging with a weaker company (Nissan) to face rising competition from Chinese Automobile companies and compete favourably with the number one company in Japan (Toyota).
 While this is true, at CFO Pro+Analytics, we consider this a strategic alliance from which even business owners and founders can learn.
 Consolidating resources will help both companies enhance their competitive stance in the rapidly evolving electric vehicle (EV) market and jump in the ring with the already-established Tesla.